40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Ab Reinhardt’s works are almost always composed of grids that possess only a single tone.

-One of his most well-known pieces is Red, an abstract painting with brushwork so delicate as to hardly be seen on the canvas.
+One of his best-known abstract pieces is Red, made with brushwork so delicate as to hardly be seen on the canvas.

 The two inverted red colored T’s are surrounded by squares with the warmer tone of the color red.